-13.0 Shareholders are able to participate, engage the board and senior management effectively and make Informed voting decisions at general meetings.

-- 13.1 The Group last AGM was conducted physically on 18 November 2021.
+- 13.0 Shareholders are able to participate, engage the board and senior management effectively and make Informed voting decisions at general meetings. - 13.1 The Company's last AGM was conducted physically on 25 May 2022.
 The AGM is the principal forum for dialogue and interaction with shareholders.
 The key element of the Company's dialogue with its shareholders is the opportunity to gather views of, and answer questions from, both the individual and institutional investors in all aspects relevant to the Company at the AGM.
 It is the Company's practice to send the Notice of the AGM to its shareholders at least twenty-eight (28) days before the meeting.
 At the AGM, shareholders are encouraged to ask questions both about the resolutions being proposed or about the Group's operations in general to seek more information.
-Where it is not possible to provide immediate answers, the Chairman will undertake to furnish the shareholders with a written answer after the AGM. - 13.2 All resolutions set out in the notice of general meetings will be carried out by poll voting.
-The Board makes announcement of the detailed results showing the number of votes cast for and against each resolution at general meetings to facilitate greater shareholder participation. - 13.3 The Minutes of AGM was published on the Company website on www.cepatgroup.com on 22 March 2022, more than 30 business days after the general meeting.
+Where it is not possible to provide immediate answers, the Chairman would undertake to furnish the shareholders with a written answer after the AGM. - 13.2 All resolutions set out in the notice of general meetings will be carried out by poll voting.
+The Board makes announcement of the detailed results showing the number of votes cast for and against each resolution at general meetings to facilitate greater shareholder participation. - 13.3 The Minutes of last AGM at 25 May 2022 was published on the Company website on www.cepatgroup. com on 2 June 2022, less than 30 days after the AGM.